 The most controversial portion of the Patient Protection and Affordable Care Act ("Obamacare") is the individual health care mandate--the requirement that most legal residents of the United States have at least minimal health insurance coverage.
-Starting in 2015, individuals who can afford health insurance coverage and are not otherwise exempt, must either purchase minimum essential health coverage, or pay a penalty to the IRS with their tax returns.
-This provision was originally supposed to go into effect in 2014 but was delayed for one year.
+Starting in 2014, individuals who can afford health insurance coverage and are not otherwise exempt, must either purchase minimum essential health coverage, or pay a penalty to the IRS with their tax returns.

 The purpose of the penalty is to discourage people from waiting until they get sick to purchase health insurance.
 This is something they will be able to do because Obamacare does not allow health insurers to refuse to insure people with preexisting conditions.
 The penalty only applies to taxpayers who can afford insurance but do not purchase it.

 At the end of 2013, the government decided to include under the "hardship exemption" those people whose insurance policies were cancelled under the new health care laws.
 As a result, people whose policies were cancelled in 2013 are exempt from the individual mandate until 2014.
 They now have the option of either going uninsured or purchasing a bare bones catastrophic insurance plan otherwise only available to people under 30.

 The exact amount of the tax penalty is based on household income above the level at which an uninsured individual is required to file a tax return--currently $9,500 per person and $19,000 per couple.
 This penalty is scheduled to be phased in over the next several years as follows:

 - for 2014, the penalty is the greater of $95 or 1% of income